Self-hosted security proxy for agent traffic

 Keep audit trails

-Write structured JSONL events for findings, tool decisions, result redaction, and error events.
+Write structured events for findings, decisions, streaming scans, redaction, and rollout review.

 How it works

-TrapDefense is designed to fit the way real teams ship: observe first, tighten gradually, and keep the evidence needed to tune policies without breaking production.
+TrapDefense fits the way real teams ship: deploy behind your own domain, observe first, tighten gradually, and keep the evidence needed to tune policies without breaking production.

 Protect outputs and record evidence

-Redact sensitive data, log decisions, and leave a trace your team can review later.
+Redact sensitive output, inspect streams, and leave a trace your team can review later.

 Shadow -> Warn -> Enforce lets teams deploy runtime controls without pretending they already know every safe rule on day one.